 Amblyopia, often referred to as “lazy eye,” is a common vision problem that typically begins in childhood.
 It occurs when one eye doesn’t develop normal vision because it isn’t being used as much as the other eye.
 This condition can lead to long-term vision problems if not treated early.
-At Shekar Eye Hospital, we believe in educating our patients about such conditions, so here’s a detailed guide to help you understand amblyopia, its causes, symptoms, treatments, and prevention.
+At Shekar Eye Hospital, we believe in educating our patients about such conditions, so here’s a detailed guide to help you understanding amblyopia, its causes, symptoms, treatments, and prevention.

 What is Amblyopia?